roostergrin/front-end-dev-test/README.md

 ### *Please also submit a small write up discussing (leave answers to a sentence or two):*

   1. What you technologies you used and why (if you only used html, css, and js please explain any templates or frameworks you may have used i.e. bootstrap)
+   * For this project, I simply used HTML, CSS, Bootstrap, and JS.
+I decided not to use a larger framework just to keep it simple.
+For larger projects, I would look into using something like React.

   2. Any struggles you faced when developing with technology you chose
+   * For the most part it was getting familiar with Bootstrap grid system and getting items in the right place.
+This didn’t allow me enough time to deploy a production-grade http server like Express.js.
+Instead, I deployed the raw files with github pages.

   3. What you enjoyed the most and why
+   * What I really enjoyed was adding animations to the icons.
+I was able to make the border wobble when you hover over the icons.
+I really enjoyed the experience learning the grid systems and implementing a client’s idea.
+Thanks again!

 If you have any questions please feel free to email me (Matt) at matt.sprague@roostergrin.com